Lorne Munroe: Career

-After serving in the US Army during World War II, he graduated from Curtis.
+After his military service, he continued his studies and graduated from Curtis.
 In 1949, he was the sole winner of the Naumburg award and made his recital debut in New York in November of that year.
 In 1949-50, he performed with the Cleveland Orchestra, before taking two positions as principal cello, first with the Minneapolis Symphony Orchestra in 1950–51, and the Philadelphia Orchestra in 1951.

 In 1964, he was invited by Leonard Bernstein to become the principal cellist of the New York Philharmonic.
 This period also saw him performing as a soloist.
 One such occasion was during a Young People's Concert broadcast aired Christmas Day, 1968, in a performance of Richard Strauss' Don Quixote.

 There were many such solo performances in (1965, 1968, 1971, 1973), when he performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 He also taught at the Juilliard School and at the Philadelphia Musical Academy (now University of the Arts).

 Personal life

-In 1945, he married violist Janée Munroe, with whom he had 10 sons and one daughter.
-Janée died September 10, 2006.
+In 1945, he married violist Janée Munroe in Paris while serving in the military during World War II, with whom he had 10 sons and one daughter.
+They maintained their primary residence in the Philadelphia suburb of Wynnewood, PA along with a condominium in New York City to accommodate his position with the Philharmonic.
+Janée passed away in her sleep September 10, 2006 at their lakeside home in Warren, Maine.

 Lorne Munroe died in May 2020 at the age of 95.